Scabies in Children

 - This highly contagious infection often spreads from child to child while children are sleeping together in the same bed or have close personal contact.

 - It may take between 4 to 6 weeks for a child to develop symptoms of scabies after coming in contact with an infected person.

 - Scabies is treatable.
-Usually all members in a family are treated at the same time.
+Usually all members in a family and people with close contact with the family are treated at the same time.

 - Before your visit, write down questions you want answered.